A UK 2:1 honours degree, US GPA 3.4 or other international equivalent, in a subject related to this programme.

 Months of entry

-This programme gives you the opportunity to study ancient history at an advanced level, developing your interest in the ancient world and receiving excellent preparation for further graduate research on various topics relating to Greek and Roman history.
+This programme gives you the opportunity to study ancient history at an advanced level, developing your interest in the ancient world and providing an excellent preparation for further graduate research.

-Edinburgh is one of the leading centres in the UK for the study of ancient history, in the chronological, geographical and methodological scope of the research interests of its staff.
-Particular strengths lie in the legal, institutional, social and economic history of the Greek and Roman worlds, as well as in political theory and practice, Hellenistic history, and late antique history.
+Edinburgh is one of the leading centres in the UK for the study of ancient history, in the chronological, geographical and methodological scope of the research interests of our staff.
+The range and content of our courses reflect staff research strengths in Greek, Hellenistic, Roman and Late Antique topics.
+Greek and Latin language courses are always offered.
+Our particular strengths lie in the legal, institutional, social and economic history of the Greek and Roman worlds, as well as in political theory and practice, Hellenistic history, and late antique history.

 Fees and funding